hypertidy/graticule/README.md

 ![](README-unnamed-chunk-5-1.png)

-We cannot easily modify the lines to be only in our local area, since llgridlines over rides ours inputs with the bounding box of the overall object.
+We cannot easily modify the lines to be only in our local area, since `llgridlines` overrides our inputs with the bounding box of the overall object.

 ``` r
 plot(pmap)